OpenOLAT: Personal Learning Environment

-OpenOLAT supports different visibility and access rules to courses and other learning resources based on user roles and groups.
+OpenOLAT supports different visibility and access rules to courses and other learning resources based on user roles and groups, as well as the curricular use of the learning resource catalog, a user-specific representation of courses and the learning platform itself..
 The OpenOLAT Portal is the personalizable start page for users.

 Learning

+Courses and assignments can be customized in appearance, content as well as e.g. delivery dates to the individual user.
 Visibility and access modifiers can be made dependent on time, groups, or previous achievements.
 So-called expert rules allow fine-grained control over which users have access to which learning resources.
-This enables different configurations of a single course for different users.
-Rules can be applied to whole courses or individually to each learning resource in a course.

 Personalization

 OpenOLAT has a customizable portal page, that users can personalize and adjust to their liking.
 Several portlets can be individually displayed and configured.
 Further personal tools and settings are found in the extendable personal menu.

-Instead of the portal, different pages or courses can be set up as start pages.
-Start pages can be assigned to different users or user groups depending on their roles or attributes, such as field of study or institution.
-Additionally, each user can choose to override this setting with their own start page.